 Things You'll Need

-Drape the yarn over the top of the knitting needle in your left hand.
-The yarn should look like an upside down "U" over the top of the needle.
-Make the tail of yarn about 6 inches long.
+Begin by draping the yarn over the top of the knitting needle in your left hand, forming an inverted "U" shape.
+Leave a tail of yarn approximately 6 inches long.